-Service Tag - A bar code label on your computer that identifies your computer when you access Dell Support at support.dell.com or when you call Dell for customer service or technical support.
+Service Tag - A bar code label on your computer that identifies your computer when you call Dell Customer Support for customer service or technical support.

 setup program - A program that is used to install and configure hardware and software.
 The setup.exe or install.exe program comes with most Windows software packages.
 Setup program differs from system setup.